Discovered a new organism or plant pathogen?

 The current list of notifiable plant pests is available from your state or territory’s agricultural agency.

 If you’d like a copy of the ‘Discovered a new organism or plant pathogen?’
-A3 poster, please email the Australian Chief Plant Protection Officer at the Department of Agriculture.
+A3 poster, please email the Australian Chief Plant Protection Officer at the Department of Agriculture, Water and the Environment.